 After near-extinction, gray wolves were reintroduced into parts of the Northwest.
 Some states have healthy populations, others don’t.
 Now, a proposal to take gray wolves off the federal endangered species list is hotly debated.
 They are federally protected in the western two-thirds of Washington state, and listed as endangered under Washington state law.

 It’s highly unlikely you’d see a wolf in the wild – they are shy of humans and try to avoid them.

 So Northwest Trek is a place where the average person can get up close to wolves – and the animals they prey upon – to discover what awesome creatures they are.

 “Wolves are endangered, yet they don’t get the attention that other, more exotic, species do, like pandas or rhinos,” Heinzman explains.
 “Because we care for them here, visitors get a unique opportunity to see these animals up close – and start to think about how we can better protect them in the wild.”

 The Red Wolves (Canis rufus) of Point Defiance Zoo

 With golden eyes and a brown coat tinged rust-red to blend perfectly with long grasses, red wolves are an iconic American symbol.
 Smaller than gray wolves but larger than coyotes, they mainly eat white-tailed deer, with some raccoons, rabbits and nutria.
-They once ranged from New York to Texas, but after near-extinction, only 40 remain in the wild in eastern North Carolina.
-Around 260 live in human care.
+They once ranged from New York to Texas, but after near-extinction, fewer than 20 remain in the wild in eastern North Carolina.
+Around 250 live in human care.

-“Our wolf pups are vital to the future of this critically endangered species,” says Jennifer Donovan, the senior staff biologist who heads up the Zoo’s red wolf care.
+“Wolf pups are vital to the future of this critically endangered species,” says Donovan, the assistant curator who heads up the Zoo’s red wolf care.
 “Plus, they’re adorable.”